-[New admissions to this program have been suspended for the academic year 2012-2013]
+[New admissions to this program have been suspended.]

 Forty-Ninth State Fellows ordinarily take all of the Forty-Ninth State requirements together as a cohort.
 Since Honors tutorials are associated with designated course sections, and other courses have sections designated for Fellows, Fellows must secure advice and permission from their advisors before registering for classes.

 In addition to General University Requirements, General Education Requirements, School/College requirements and major requirements listed in the UAA catalog, Forty-Ninth State Fellows must complete the following courses with a grade of “C” or higher and